 Having a well-designed donation jar is about more than just making it look visually appealing (though that does help to attract potential donors!); it’s about gaining your supporters' trust as well.

-Designing your donation jar is time worth spent because it helps:
+Designing your donation jar is time well spent because it helps:

 - Donors recognize your brand.
 Your donation jar won’t always be in a context where people will be familiar with your organization.
 By creating a donation jar that matches your brand, donors will know who’s receiving their donations as well as begin to recognize your organization at other events and in-person fundraising situations.